-Photos Of Trump's Handshake In The Philippines Are What We All Need
+Trump's Super Awkward Handshake In The Philippines Is What We All Needed To See

 Donald Trump has succeeded in making waves on the Twitterverse while on his tour of Asian countries.
 And these tweets about Trump fumbling a handshake in the Philippines are just what we needed to start the week.
 Trump was in the capital city of Manila attending a development summit for Southeast Asian nations on Sunday, Nov.
 12 when the latest of his viral handshake videos happened.

 During the summit, world leaders stood in a line facing the audience onstage for ceremonial rituals.
 An emcee prompted the group of dignitaries to smile for a photo, and then proceeded to lead them through a symbolic gesture.
 "And now for the ASEAN handshake," the emcee said.
 "Right over left, in one, two, and three."